andreasabel/inCode/entry/introduction-to-singletons-1.md

 ```

-Here, type inference will tell GHC that you want `singDS :: Sing s`, and it will
+Here, type inference will tell GHC that you want `singDS :: SingDS s`, and it
-pull out the proper singleton for the door you want to check!
+will pull out the proper singleton for the door you want to check!

 (By the way, If you program Haskell regularly, it should slightly bug you that
 it’s super easy to write a bad instance of `SingDSI`.
 More about this later.)